 Why Seek Inpatient Treatment for Opioid Addiction at Delta

-When first considering inpatient treatment for opioid addition, you may feel hesitant or anxious.
+When first considering inpatient treatment for opioid addiction, you may feel hesitant or anxious.
 Perhaps you worry others will learn of your problems and that you’ll never live down the stigma of inpatient addiction treatment.
 At Delta, we know that inpatient treatment for addictions is the most effective option for someone initially embarking on the road to recovery, finding the courage to commit to giving up the drug.
 We also understand the fears and hesitations many people feel about inpatient treatment.
 Any health information related to you and your treatment will be held strictly confidential unless you provide us with written permission to disclose it.
 This includes friends and family members.
 Our trained staff is familiar with common concerns and can discuss these with you to help you learn how best to handle them.
-Inpatient treatment is frequently short term, and when you transition to outpatient treatment you can often begin reintegrating back into your life.
+Inpatient treatment is frequently short-term, and when you transition to outpatient treatment you can often begin reintegrating back into your life.
 We are committed to helping and supporting you every step of the way.

 Our Philosophy and Benefits

 Our goal is to be seen as a beacon of light for the entire community.
 Our hospital includes comprehensive care for adults with all kinds of behavioral health needs, psychological difficulties, substance abuse problems, and medical conditions.
 The ability to receive care for medical and psychological problems under the same roof is a major benefit, as it allows us to treat the whole person.
 We serve as a source of education and information for friends and family members of our patients, as well as the community at large.
 We welcome contact with anyone with questions or concerns, those who feel in need of evaluation, or those who need help with a behavioral health or substance abuse concern.